gellanz/Mastering_DS_ML/README.md

     - mysql -u root -ppass --host localhost --port 3306

-2. After downloaded the required files and being exposed to the image, in my case, the path to the files inside the cointener is this:
+2. After downloading the required files and being exposed to the image, in the case of this repo, the path to the files inside the cointener is "/databases/, execute the following commands:

     - SOURCE /databases/sakila-schema.sql;

     - SOURCE /databases/sakila-data.sql;

+3. Connecting to the sakila database in the other container using the network of docker compose.